ahur4/unsafe/README.md

 ---

 > - Collecting Proxies and Check Their Health.
->> Available Methods:
+>> Available Protocols:
 >> - ##### HTTP, SOCKS4, SOCKS5
 >
->> p.s : you can also use wrapper function without any argument(default protocol is "http" and default max_ping in 200)
+>> p.s : you can also use wrapper function without any argument(default protocol is "http" and default max_ping is 200)

 ```python